 The second republic (1979 – 1983) was a tough time for many Nigerians.
 A government built on a foundation of abuse of power and heavy corruption existed.
 An era where the political players were comfortable with accessing public funds for personal gain, forgetting the meaning of service to the country.
-This was the premise which the military, led by General Buhari felt the need for an intervention.
+This was the premise in which the military, led by General Buhari, felt the need for an intervention.
 Buhari described the Shehu Shagari government as inept and corrupt.
 Consequently, he promised to bring all corrupt government officials to justice.
 One person singled out for this mission was Umaru Dikko.
 This led to the events of the infamous diplomatic bag.

 Who was Umaru Dikko

 Umaru Dikko (1936 – 2014) was a politician who started his career around independence in 1960.
 He served as Commissioner of finance and information, in the North Central State, during the Yakubu Gowon regime.
 Also, He was a close adviser and relative to President Shehu Shagari.
 He became Minister of Transportation after losing out on becoming a Senator in the 1979 elections.
 In addition to his ministerial role, Umaru Dikko also received an appointment as the head of the Presidential task force on the importation of rice in 1983.
 This was due to rising inflation and scarcity in the country.
 He reportedly made a fortune through this scheme set out by the government.

 There were rumours that diverted funds from the rice importation scheme sponsored NPN’s second term bid in 1983.
 In the same way, he was accused of handing out import licenses to businessmen who were friends and major contributors to the NPN-led government.
 As a powerful minister under the Shehu Shagari government, Dikko saw himself as untouchable.
 He antagonised top military officials by placing high surveillance on them and monitoring their activities on different occasions.
 One such person was Major General Muhammadu Buhari, who took over the government from Shagari.